 Therefore, in 2016 Masterclass Trust partnered with anti-bullying charity, Kidscape, to develop and deliver a creative, hands-on learning project, which was to use theatre to support the health and wellbeing of young people aged 16-19 affected by cyber-bullying.

-has worked closely with students from four London colleges: Barnet and Southgate College, Hackney Community College, Leyton Sixth Form College and South Thames College.
+The project, which was generously supported by the Pureland Foundation, worked closely with students from four London colleges: Barnet and Southgate College, Hackney Community College, Leyton Sixth Form College and South Thames College.

-With circa 150 participating students across the colleges, Masterclass and a team of theatre industry professionals delivered extensive workshops which explored students’ experiences, opinions and concerns around internet matters.
+With circa 120 participating students across the colleges, Masterclass and a team of theatre industry professionals delivered extensive workshops which explored students’ experiences, opinions and concerns around internet matters.

 Playwright Emily Jenkins and Cyberscene workshop director, Guy Unsworth, collaborated with the students to both develop and explore the themes raised to a deeper level to create the script of Cookies, a new play based on the students experiences and opinions.